PatonaIM/teamified-accounts/README.md

-# Teamified Team Member Portal
+# Teamified Accounts - SSO

-A comprehensive EOR (Employer of Record) portal built with NestJS backend and React frontend.
+A comprehensive SSO, user management, and multi-organization platform built with NestJS backend and React frontend.

 ## Quick Start